-(2) The prime contract bidder shall not list more than one subcontractor for each category of work identified, unless subcontractors vary with bid alternates, in which case the prime
+(2) The prime contract bidder shall not list more than one subcontractor for each category of work identified, unless subcontractors vary with bid alternates, in which case the prime contract bidder must indicate which subcontractor will be used for which alternate.
+Failure of the prime contract bidder to submit as part of the bid the names of such subcontractors or to name

-- (((2))) (3) Substitution of a listed subcontractor in furtherance of bid shopping or bid peddling before or after the award of the prime contract is prohibited and the originally listed subcontractor is entitled to recover monetary damages from the prime contract bidder who executed a contract with the public entity and the substituted subcontractor but not from the public entity inviting the bid.
+(((2))) (3) Substitution of a listed subcontractor in furtherance of bid shopping or bid peddling before or after the award of the prime contract is prohibited and the originally listed subcontractor is entitled to recover monetary damages from the prime contract bidder who executed a contract with the public entity and the substituted subcontractor but not from the public entity inviting the bid.
 It is the original subcontractor's burden to prove by a preponderance of the evidence that bid shopping or bid peddling occurred.
-Substitution of a listed subcontractor may be made by the prime contractor for the following reasons: - (a) Refusal of the listed subcontractor to sign a contract with the prime contractor; - (b) Bankruptcy or insolvency of the listed subcontractor; - (c) Inability of the listed subcontractor to perform the requirements of the proposed contract or the project; - (d) Inability of the listed subcontractor to obtain the necessary license, bonding, insurance, or other statutory requirements to perform the work detailed in the contract; ((er)) - (e) Refusal or inability to provide a letter of bondability from a surety company; or - (f) The listed subcontractor is barred from participating in the project as a result of a court order or summary judgment. - (((3))) (4) The requirement of this section to name the prime contract bidder's proposed ((HVAC, plumbing, and electrical)) subcontractors applies only to proposed HVAC, plumbing, ((and)) electrical, structural steel installation, and rebar installation subcontractors who will contract directly with the prime contract bidder submitting the bid to the public entity. - $((\frac{4}{1}))$ (5) This section does not apply to job order contract requests for proposals under RCW $((\frac{39.10.130}{1}))$ 39.10.420. - (6) The legislature finds that there are hundreds of capital construction projects completed each year which include complex contracting and bidding requirements.
+Substitution of a listed subcontractor may be made by the prime contractor for the following reasons:

+(a) Refusal of the listed subcontractor to sign a contract with the prime contractor;

+(b) Bankruptcy or insolvency of the listed subcontractor;

+(c) Inability of the listed subcontractor to perform the requirements of the proposed contract or the project;

+(d) Inability of the listed subcontractor to obtain the necessary license, bonding, insurance, or other statutory requirements to perform the work detailed in the contract; ((or))

+(e) Refusal or inability to provide a letter of bondability from a surety company; or

+(f) The listed subcontractor is barred from participating in the project as a result of a court order or summary judgment.

+(((3))) (4) The requirement of this section to name the prime contract bidder's proposed ((HVAC, plumbing, and electrical)) subcontractors applies only to proposed HVAC, plumbing, ((and)) electrical, structural steel installation, and rebar installation subcontractors who will contract directly with the prime contract bidder submitting the bid to the public entity.

+(((4))) (5) This section does not apply to job order contract requests for proposals under RCW ((39.10.130)) 39.10.420.

+(6) The legislature finds that there are hundreds of capital construction projects completed each year which include complex contracting and bidding requirements.
 It is the intent of the legislature to review current subcontractor listing requirements to allow fair, transparent, and competitive bidding while prohibiting bid shopping.
 The capital projects advisory review board must submit a report to the governor and the appropriate committees of the legislature by November 1, 2020.
-The report must: - (a) Evaluate current subcontractor listing policies and practices; - (b) Recommend appropriate expansion of the number of subcontractors that may be listed in order to improve transparency and fairness without reducing competitive bidding and access to public works by minority and women-owned businesses; and - (c) Recommend possible project threshold and time frames for purposes of subcontractor listings for all scopes of work that are not required to list under law, including: The timing of subcontractor listing, bond requirements for subcontractors, general contractors standard contract request, and general contractor/construction manager and design-build applications."
+The report must:

+(a) Evaluate current subcontractor listing policies and practices;

+(b) Recommend appropriate expansion of the number of subcontractors that may be listed in order to improve transparency and fairness without reducing competitive bidding and access to public works by minority and women-owned businesses; and

+(c) Recommend possible project threshold and time frames for purposes of subcontractor listings for all scopes of work that are not required to list under law, including: The timing of subcontractor listing, bond requirements for subcontractors, general contractors standard contract request, and general contractor/construction manager and design-build applications."